-EIR Alternative 2 broadens use types and increases residential densities in a selection of HRAs and TRAs in specific jurisdictions to encourage low-income housing in job-rich communities.
-Compared to the Final Blueprint, this alternative lowers upzoning for TRA1 and TRA2 to allow more growth in a greater array of jurisdictions.
+EIR Alternative 2 broadens use types and increases residential densities in a selection of HRAs and TRAs in specific jurisdictions to encourage low-income housing in jobs-rich communities.
+Compared to the Plan, this alternative lowers upzoning for TRA1 and TRA2 to allow more growth in a greater array of jurisdictions.
 Additionally, within jobs-rich and high resource cities (defined below), as well as within their surrounding jurisdictions, upzoning in transit-rich and Growth Geography areas is higher where these overlap with high-resource areas.
 This contributes to more potential growth in HRAs to achieve a better jobs-housing balance.
-Importantly, there is a limitation on upzoning any parcels with multi-family development in Equity Priority Community (EPC) geographies, which is included to mitigate potential displacement impacts.
+Importantly, there is a limitation on upzoning any parcels with multi-family development in Equity Priority Community (EPC) geographies23, which is included to mitigate potential displacement impacts.
+The TRA categories used in EIR Alternative 2 are defined within the Growth Geography framework (Table 11), and the modifications to residential development capacity are detailed in Table 15.

 Jobs-rich and high-resource cities are those with a job-housing ratio greater than 1.75 in addition to being identified as exclusionary in the final draft 2023-2031 RHNA allocation (via "equity adjustment" calculation).
 These include St. Helena, Pleasanton, Menlo Park, Palo Alto, Cupertino, and Milpitas.
-Adjacent cities are defined as jurisdictions within a five-mile of radius of these cities, which include Atherton, Belmont, Calistoga, Campbell, Dublin, East Palo Alto, Fremont, Hayward, Livermore, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Mountain View, Newark, Portola Valley, Redwood City, San Carlos, San Jose, San Ramon, Santa Clara, Saratoga, Sunnyvale, Union City, and Woodside.
+Adjacent cities are defined as jurisdictions within a five-mile of radius of these cities, which include Atherton, Belmont, Calistoga, Campbell, Dublin, East Palo Alto, Fremont, Hayward, Livermore, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Mountain View, Newark, Portola Valley, Redwood City, San Carlos, San José, San Ramon, Santa Clara, Saratoga, Sunnyvale, Union City, and Woodside.

-&lt;sup>23 More information on the Equity Priority Communities framework can be found here:
+23 More information on the Equity Priority Communities framework can be found here: https://github.com/BayAreaMetro/Spatial-Analy-sis-Mapping-Projects/tree/master/Project-Documentation/Equity-Priority-Communities.

-https://github.com/BayAreaMetro/Spatial-Analysis-Mapping-Projects/tree/master/Project-Documentation/Equity-Priority-Communities